cpfaff/rbefdata_paper/paper/rbefdata.md

 have been developed that preserve all kinds of environmental and historic data.
-These provide data preservation plans for small scale projects as well as for large scale, big data producing, long term or remote sensing collaborations (e.g.  diversity workbench, GBIF, `BEFdata`, DataONE, LifeWatch).
+These provide data preservation plans for small scale projects as well as for large scale, big data producing, long term or remote sensing collaborations (e.g.  diversity workbench, `BEFdata`, DataONE, LifeWatch).
 An ongoing trend is the development of integrative databases or data portals (TRY, GBIF).
 They serve as nodes that collect data from smaller databases of a certain domain and enable researchers to access a wide range of relevant data, all from one place.
 These platforms offer a solution to one of the most pressing problems that we face with our valuable data today, their loss (cite xxx).
 Even tough this improves the situation in data preservation, there is still reluctance to use online data platforms as researchers fear to give away and loose the control over their data (cite xxx).

 However the demand to reuse available data grows with the amount of data available.
 In ecology the reuse of data is of particular interest as the